-While bachelor's degree programs in construction are available, employers more commonly request associate degree holders; experienced construction workers seeking formal training often pursue certificate programs.
-Students learn the foundations of construction inspection through participation in labs, lectures and cooperative work experiences.
+While there is no standard track for receiving construction inspector training, many employers prefer, if not require, job applicants to possess an associate degree.
+However, some employers may consider experience or professional certifications in place of a degree.
+Certificate and associate's degree programs in this specialty are available, so candidates can gain formal education through college programs or learn through hands-on training.
+Many even choose a combination of college training and experience.
+Because employers more commonly request associate degree holders; experienced construction workers seeking formal training often pursue certificate programs.
+Students learn the foundations of construction inspection through participation in labs, lectures, and cooperative work experiences.

 Certificate in Construction Inspection